hare1039/iwara-dl/README.md

-  --login                   log in upfront --accept-insecure         accept insecure https connection --name-only               output downloaded file name only(hides curl download bar)
+  --login                   log in upfront --accept-insecure         accept insecure https connection --name-only               output downloaded file name only(hides curl download bar) --use-cf-curl             use this option if you hit cloudfront's bot protection (requires uv installed)

   --shallow-update          only download users first page --updater-v1              cd to each username folder; update each folder;